getify/monio/MONADS.md

 As with `chain(..)` and `concat(..)`, **Monio**'s `ap(..)` *should* be passed the same kind of monad as the method is invoked on.
 But there's no explicit type enforcement to prevent crossing kinds (e.g. between `Maybe` and `Either`).

-All of **Monio**'s non-`IO` monads are Applicatives.
+Most of **Monio**'s monads (except for `AllIO` / `AnyIO`) are Applicatives.
 Again, you may not use such behavior very frequently, but hopefully you may now be able to recognize the need when it arises.

 ## *Wrap*ping Up